syncfusion-content/jsp-docs/jsp/PivotGauge/Labels.md

 # Labels

-## Adding Label Collection
+## Adding label collection

-Label collection can be directly added to the scales option within the PivotGauge control.
+The label collection can be directly added to the scales option within the pivot gauge control.

 {% highlight html %}